BillJr99/Ursinus-CS173/_pages/Modules/Python/exercise-example-quadratic.md

              Compute the right root of of the quadratic equation f(x) = ax^2 + bx + c
              """
-             return 0 # This is a dummy value
+             return 0 # This is a default value

   - filename: "Test Code Block"
     ismain: true